Rothesay and Ettrick Bay Light Railway: History

 On 25 November 1879, the Rothesay Tramways Co.
 Ltd. was formed, to promote and operate a tramway on the Isle of Bute.
 It was the only tramway to be built on a Scottish island, and construction was authorised by the Rothesay Tramways Order 1880, ratified by the Tramways Orders Confirmation (No. 2) Act 1880 (43 & 44 Vict. c. clxxiii).
 Work on building the infrastructure started in early 1882, and by the start of June, it was completed.
 A public opening ceremony was held before the tramway had been inspected by the Board of Trade, and so it closed until 10 June, when that inspection took place.
 It was a horse-drawn gauge tramway running from the promenade at Rothesay to Port Bannatyne.

 The line was 2.37 mi long, with double track at the Rothesay end and single track further out.
 Rolling stock for the opening was obtained from Saville Street Foundry and Engineering, who were based in Sheffield, England.
 Cars 1 to 8 were toastracks with canvas roofs, while cars 9 to 12 were enclosed single-deck saloons.
 In July, a local joiner called James McBride built two toastracks fitted with roofs, which were numbered 13 and 14.
 William Lauder of Rothesay supplied two toastracks in 1891, numbered 15 and 16, while two more arrived in 1894, numbered 17 and 18, with number 19 arriving in 1897.
 The final three were probably also built by Lauder, but sources are not clear.

 British Electric Traction, a company which was steadily acquiring a portfolio of tramway companies, approached Rothesay Tramways in 1899 with a proposal to buy the tramway and convert it to electric operation.
 Despite an initial refusal, British Electric Traction made repeated approaches, and in 1901 a deal was agreed.
 In advance of the sale, the Tramway company agreed to apply for permission to carry out the upgrade, and to negotiate the right to continue to operate the trams from 1902 until 1936.
-This required negotiations with the Rotheway Commissioners and because the track extended beyond the borders of the burgh, with Bute County Council.
+This required negotiations with the Rothesay Commissioners and because the track extended beyond the borders of the burgh, with Bute County Council.
 Once this was obtained, the tramway was sold to British Electric Traction in 1901, who acquired the existing trackbed, 19 trams, and 41 horses.
 The horse tramway continued in operation until 2 March 1902, when it closed to allow the reconstruction to proceed.